Title: Flash – November 22, 1963 (FS II.38)

 Medium: Portfolio of eleven screenprints, colophon, and Teletype text on paper

 Size: 21” x 21”

-The Andy Warhol Flash 38 screenprint was created in tones of gray and white and prominently features a portrait of President John F. Kennedy.
-There is a layering of multiple images of the president, but Warhol chooses to use the same image multiple times to strengthen the meaning.
-This image is part of a portfolio of eleven different screenprints in response to the continuing spectacle the media had created surrounding the assassination of President John F. Kennedy.
-The images he used came from campaign posters, mass-media photographs and advertisements.
+Flash 38 was created in tones of gray and white and prominently features a portrait of President John F. Kennedy.
+It is part of a portfolio of eleven different screenprints based on the assassination of President John F. Kennedy on November 22, 1963.
+The piece was named for all the “news flash” texts that were being broadcast at the time.
+All of the prints were based on campaign posters, mass-media photographs, and advertisements.
+The prints were presented next to Teletype text taken straight from news sources.
 The title Flash – November 22, 1963 represents the date of the assassination and the constant news attention about the event.

-Andy Warhol continued to use images from the media in his work and he also used the layering technique more and more to add depth to his images.
-Flash 38 is a clear statement about his feelings towards the media and how America reacts.
-Warhol continues to take mass media on in his work, challenging the norms and making people think differently about how they look at the information they are given.
-With this portfolio Warhol is revisiting a subject he has already looked at with the Jacqueline Kennedy prints, however this time, Warhol is focusing on the man himself.
+Warhol continued to use images from the media in his work while using the layering technique more and more to add depth to his images.
+Flash 38 demonstrates a clear statement about his feelings towards the media and how the American people react.
+Warhol is beginning to observe American society including its relationship with the media and its obsession with tragedy, which he continues to return to in later works.
+He continues to take on mass media in his work by challenging the norms and making people think differently about how they look at the information they are given.
+With this portfolio, Warhol revisits a subject he has already looked at with the Jacqueline Kennedy prints.
+However, this time Warhol is focusing on the man himself.